lvgig/tubular/README.md

 ![GitHub issues](https://img.shields.io/github/issues/lvgig/tubular)
 ![Build](https://github.com/lvgig/tubular/actions/workflows/python-package.yml/badge.svg?branch=master)

-`tubular` implements pre processing steps for tabular data commonly used in machine learning pipelines.
+`tubular` implements pre-processing steps for tabular data commonly used in machine learning pipelines.

-The transformers are compatible with scikit-learn [Pipelines](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
-Each has a `transform` method to apply the pre processing step to data and a `fit` method to learn the relevant information from the data, if applicable.
+The transformers are compatible with [scikit-learn](https://scikit-learn.org/) [Pipelines](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
+Each has a `transform` method to apply the pre-processing step to data and a `fit` method to learn the relevant information from the data, if applicable.

-The transformers in `tubular` work with data in pandas [DataFrames](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
+The transformers in `tubular` work with data in [pandas](https://pandas.pydata.org/) [DataFrames](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).

 There are a variety of transformers to assist with;